JefroB/MegaEarth2049/MegaEarth2049_Story.md

 Welcome to 2049 After Earth (A.E.), where "After" really means "What's left after we totally screwed up Old Earth."
 Humanity, led by the five profit-hungry MegaCorps (NeuraTech - brains & wires, OmniCorp - guns & goons, Vitalix - questionable flesh-crafting, Armatek - rusty girders, Quantum Dynamics - weird science nobody understands), built MegaEarth.
 It was supposed to be paradise.
 It's... not.
 It's a sprawling, smog-choked, cybernetically-enhanced, disease-ridden, corporate-controlled mess held together by duct tape and desperation.

-Below the opulent corporate spires, the streets crawl with Punks hopped up on Liquid Courage, mutated sewer critters, Ninjas who might steal your wallet *and* give you The Clap, and Clowns whose jokes inflict actual physical harm.
+Below the opulent corporate spires, the streets crawl with Punks hopped up on Liquid Courage, mutated sewer critters, members of the Digital Shadow Collective (aka Ninjas) who move between physical and digital space, and Clowns whose jokes inflict actual physical harm.
 Body modification is less fashion, more survival necessity – courtesy of back-alley Mod Doctors like Zed, whose work might give you super-strength or uncontrollable explosive diarrhea (sometimes both).
 The digital "Matrix" is a psychedelic escape where hackers sling code and A.I.s whisper sweet insanities.

 Life is cheap, STDs are rampant (thanks, Acme Pharmaceuticals, for Rabinex and Gon-A-Gone!), and getting frostbite from an ice pistol is just another Tuesday.
 Survival means navigating corporate crackdowns, gang turf wars, spontaneous mutant uprisings, and trying not to catch something nasty from that suspiciously cheap burrito.